KILLPC/mikrocata2selks/README.md

 5. Navigate to the repository directory: `cd mikrocata2selks`.
 6. Run the interactive installer: `./easyinstall.sh`.
 7. Follow the on-screen menu:
-    - **Install Clean NDR**: The installer will set up Clean NDR with support for one Mikrotik device.
+    - **Install Clear NDR**: The installer will set up Clear NDR with support for one Mikrotik device.
     - **Configure**: The script will prompt you for necessary information, like the installation path.
     - **Wait...**: The script will handle the rest.
 8. Once finished, edit the configuration file (e.g., `/usr/local/bin/mikrocataTZSP0.py`) with your Mikrotik and Telegram parameters, then reload the service (e.g., `systemctl restart mikrocataTZSP0.service`).